fengdi-liu/ENG100D/Meeting-Document 1st .md

 #### What should our team start doing?
    1. Assign different roles to team member
+   2. Have team contract and aggrement with all teammembers.
-   2. Start to generate ideas how to improve the website
+   4. Start to generate ideas how to improve the website
-   3. Watch the movie "I care a lot" on Tuesday
+   5. Watch the movie "I care a lot" on Tuesday

 #### What should our team stop doing?
    1. So far no

 #### What should our team continue doing?
    1. Continue be a positive team.
+   2. Perform team contract.

 #### What are the position in our team?
    1. Creative Director : Whole Team